 for Mercurial repositories:

-These branches are regular version control branches and TeamCity does not manage them (i.e. if you no longer need the branch you would need to delete the branch using regular version control means).
+These branches are regular version control branches and TeamCity does not manage them (that is if you no longer need the branch, you would need to delete the branch using regular version control methods).

 TEAMCITY_USERNAME in the pattern and your TeamCity username in the name of the branch.
 For example, the pattern

 remote-run/joe/my_feature and start a personal build for the TeamCity user